-A student may elect to audit a course or courses by checking the appropriate column on the Registration form.
+A student may elect to audit a course or courses by checking the appropriate column on the PDF Registration form, or by requesting Audit status from their advisor or instructor.
 This option may only be selected during the official registration or drop/add period of each term.
 Those students who audit must meet the prerequisites of the course, receive no credit and do not have to take any examinations; otherwise, participation in class is on the same basis as a credit student.
 Except for senior citizens, the tuition and fees for auditing a class are the same as for a for-credit class.
 Senior citizens are eligible to audit one course per semester without payment of tuition, however they must pay student activity fees.
+Contact the Registrar's Office at registrars@vgcc.edu for additional information on auditing a class